experimentzone-team/ExperimentZoneSite/collections/_posts/2023-02-02-lead-conversion-metrics.md

 ---
 layout: post
 title: Metrics to increase your lead conversion rate
-description: "Metrics provide a lens into how your e-commerce business is performing.
+description: "Metrics provide a lens into how your ecommerce business is performing.
 Choosing the right metrics to drive more leads to your business..."
 permalink: /blog/lead-conversion-metrics
 tags: ["Conversion Rate Optimization", "CRO", "CRO Consulting", "AB testing"]
 categories: